Employee Cost Calculator

 Overhead Costs

-• Equipment: Computer, phone, monitors ($1,500-3,000)
+• Equipment: Computer, phone, monitors, and other tools

 • Software: Licenses, tools, subscriptions